epiforecasts/covidregionaldata/inst/paper/paper.md

 link-citations: yes
 ---

+# To do

+- [ ] Cite JHU, Google, WHO, and ECDC as citations not as web links (or also as web links).
 # Summary

-`covidregionaldata` is an R [@Rdev:2013] package to interface sub-national and national level COVID-19 data, providing cleaned and checked COVID-19 case and, where available, deaths, recoveries and hospitalisation data for all countries supported.
+`covidregionaldata` is an R [@Rdev:2013] package that provides an interface sub-national and national level COVID-19 data, providing cleaned and checked COVID-19 case and, where available, deaths, recoveries and hospitalisation data for countries supported.
 All package code is archived on Zenodo [@covidregionaldata2020] and [Github](https://github.com/epiforecasts/covidregionaldata) Currently `covidregionaldata` provides subnational data collated by official government bodies or by credible non-governmental efforts for 14 countries including the UK, India, USA, and Brazil.
-In addition, national level data is provided from the World Health Organisation (WHO) and European Centre for Disease Prevention and Control (ECDC).
-In addition, we also provide an interface to data curated by John Hopkins University (JHU), used for their [2019 Novel Coronavirus Visual Dashboard](https://github.com/CSSEGISandData/COVID-19), and Google's [covid-19-open-data](https://github.com/GoogleCloudPlatform/covid-19-open-data).
+In addition, national level data is provided from the World Health Organisation (WHO), European Centre for Disease Prevention and Control (ECDC), John Hopkins University (JHU), and the Google COVID-19 open data project.
+In addition, we also provide an interface to subnational data curated by JHU, used for their [2019 Novel Coronavirus Visual Dashboard](https://github.com/CSSEGISandData/COVID-19), and the Google COVID-19 [open data project](https://github.com/GoogleCloudPlatform/covid-19-open-data).
 The package reduces the burden of having to process data from different sources, allowing researchers to focus their efforts on research.

 # Statement of need